Netscout-Systems-Archived/flukenetworks_truview_plugin/README.md

-Fluke Networks TruView Extension for New Relic
+Visual TruView Extension for New Relic
 =================

+### About
+For enterprises who have hybrid cloud applications, the TruView plugin in New Relic provides application and network infrastructure performance data from inside the enterprise data-center.

+By deploying the plugin alongside your TruView, you can leverage the simplicity and availability of New Relic to make your network performance more accessible.

-### Instructions for running the TruView Agent
+### Instructions for running the TruView Example Agent

 By default, the agent is set up to use a demo user with a sample data set.
 This is to help get you off the ground more quickly!
 Try playing around with which metrics are reported to New Relic in the `fluke_agent` file.

 1. Go to <a href="https://github.com/newrelic-platform/flukenetworks_truview_extension" target="_blank">TruView plugin page</a> and find the latest archive.
 1. Download and extract the source